leocapra/projeto-solid-typeorm/README.md

 # Awesome Project Built with TypeORM

-### Steps to run this project:

-1. Install TypeORM globally:

-    ```bash
-    npm install -g typeorm
-    ```

-2. Initialize the project with TypeORM and Postgres:

-    ```bash
-    typeorm init --name project --database postgres
-    ```

-3. Follow solid principles and conventions to build your app.

----

 # Estrutura do Projeto

 Abaixo está a estrutura de diretórios recomendada para o projeto.